James H. Lee (businessman): Philanthropy

 In 1998, Lee established the Mr. & Mrs. James H. Lee Endowed Presidential Scholarship at the McCombs School of Business at the University of Texas.

 Lee is president of the Board of Trustees of the Houston Symphony Endowment, managing a $100 million endowment.
-He has served on the Texas Parks and Wildlife Foundation Board the UTHealth Development Board and the Texas Higher Education Coordinating Board.
+He has been on the Texas Parks and Wildlife Foundation Board the UTHealth Development Board and the Texas Higher Education Coordinating Board.

 Recognition

 In 2001, Lee was named Ernst & Young Entrepreneur of the Year for e-Finance.

 Personal life

-Jim Lee is married to Amy Lee, and they have two sons.
-The Lee family resides in Dallas, Texas.
+Jim Lee is married to Amy Lee, they have two sons, and reside in Dallas, Texas.